Computing cross fields -- A PDE approach based on the Ginzburg-Landau theory: Why Crossfields?

-Cross fields are auxiliary in the generation of quadrangular meshes.
-We shall show that nonregular vertices defined in the previous section are precisely the critical points of a cross field, and that these critical points of the cross field can also be related to the Euler characteristic of the meshed surface.
+Crossfields are auxiliary in the generation of quadrangular meshes.
+We shall show that nonregular vertices defined in the previous section are precisely the critical points of a crossfield, and that these critical points of the crossfield can also be related to the Euler characteristic of the meshed surface.
 This result represents an important theoretical limit on the regularity of quadrangular meshes.